-The fetishization of the engine at the expense of, well, everything else had both costs and benefits.
-Ferrari dominated F1 racing in the 1950s by simply outgunning their competitors with superlative speed.
-But the singleminded devotion also blinded them to the innovations being made by their opponents, who were developing new technologies and strategies to negate Ferrari’s advantage.
-Disc brakes, for example, were in use for years before Ferrari bothered to employ them.
-Ultimately, the lack of investment in the other necessities of racing proved both shortsighted and dangerous.
+Fetishization of speed had costs and benefits.
+Ferrari dominated F1 racing in the 1950s by simply outgunning their competitors with superior top-end speed.
+But that singleminded devotion blinded them to innovations in the racing world.
+Disc brakes and their greater stopping power were in use by other racing teams for years before Ferrari bothered to employ them.
+Ultimately, this lack of investment in the other, non-speed aspects of racing proved both shortsighted and dangerous.

-To understand why things like disc brakes mattered, you have to first understand that auto racing prior to the 1960s was almost unimaginably lethal.
-It was virtually a blood sport.
-Driver deaths were not uncommon, and so laughable were the safety mechanisms that most drivers didn’t bother to wear seat belts, because it’s not like the seat belt alone will save you.
-Even spectators were in danger, watching races protected by nothing but some open space and a chain link fence.
-At the 1955 Le Mans, a car lost control and rocketed into the grandstands, where the hood separated from the body and swept through the crowd like a whirling guillotine, killing the driver and 83 spectators.
+Disc brakes were important for one simple reason: prior to the 1960s, auto racing was almost unfathomably dangerous.
+Deaths were common, and safety mechanisms so primitive that most drivers did not bother to wear seat belts—because a seat belt alone wasn’t going to save you.
+Even spectators were in danger, as they watched races protected by some open space and a chain link fence.
+At the 1955 Le Mans, a driver lost control and the car rocketed into the grandstands, sweeping through the crowd like a whirling guillotine, killing the driver and eighty-three spectators.

-Even for race drivers, the 50s were a particular peak for a culture of thrill-seeking and recklessness.
-Partially this was the lack of safety precautions—most drivers expected to die in a crash, and the only question was when, not if, their number would be called.
-But Enzo Ferrari helped exacerbate that culture by constantly goading his drivers to be more aggressive, take more chances to win, and to drive closer to “the limit” at all times, even during practice sessions.
-He left a trail of victories and human wreckage behind him: Ferrari F1 drivers died during the 1953, 1955, and 1957 seasons, and in the 1958 season two died and a third retired to avoid the same fate (he was subsequently killed drag racing a friend).
-Ferrari earned a lot of enemies for instituting this culture where drivers were continually forced to push the limit.
+Even for a thrill-seeking lot like race drivers, the 1950s were a peak of recklessness.
+Partially this was the lack of safety precautions, which gave drivers a fatalistic outlook; the question was not if but when a crash would kill them.
+But Enzo Ferrari exacerbated that culture by goading drivers to be more aggresssive and take more chances—to drive closer to “the limit.”
+Ferrari’s tyrannical approach left a trail of victories and human wreckage in its wake: Ferrari drivers died during the 1953, 1955, and 1957 seasons; in the 1958 season two drivers died and a third quit (he later died drag racing a friend).
+Unsurprisingly, Ferrari was hated by many for instituting a reckless and lethal culture.

 • • •

-With the body count rising, the 1961 F1 season began with changes to both rules and design.
-In an effort to reduce speed and increase safety, the maximum engine size was decreased.
-If instituted a few years earlier, this new rule would likely have negated Ferrari’s long-held speed advantage.
-But for almost the first time, and under the guidance of a new lead designer, the Ferrari team devoted significant efforts into non-engine design.
-The result was the 156 F1, affectionately called “the sharknose.”
+In response to rising body counts, the 1961 F1 season started with changes to both rules and design.
+Maximum engine size was decreased, to reduce top speeds.
+This would have done much to negate Ferrari’s speed advantage, but for nearly the first time, the Ferrari team had devoted significant efforts in improving the non-engine parts of their car.
+The end result was the 156 F1, affectionately called the sharknose.
 The new design was to be the class of the F1 circuit, and with the engine mounted behind the driver, signaled the end of a long history of front-engine F1 cars.

-With the Sharknose in play, the 1961 season became a battle of two Ferrari drivers.
-The first was Phil Hill, widely regarded as one of the most cerebral drivers around, who knew as much about the car as the mechanics and did not shy away from haranguing them about it.
+The sharknose dominated, and the 1961 season was a battle of two Ferrari drivers.
+The first was Phil Hill, a cerebral driver who knew as much about the car as the mechanics and did not shy away from haranguing them about it.
 He was also a nervous wreck: pre-race vomiting was a ritual, and he had briefly retired a few years earlier when the stress of racing exacerbated his ulcer.

 Hill made his racing bones in the Carrera Panamerican, a lethal Mexican cross-country race.
-The Carrera covered some 2,000 miles over unpaved and unimproved roads, cliff faces with no guard rail, and through dusty and remote towns.
-The route had so many turns that rather than attempt to memorize them, the driver and navigator would simply lay on the gas and rely on reflexes to see them through.
-Often they did not: rocketing off the road and into a ravine was probably the most common way to lose the race, and a close second was an unexpected encounter with livestock or live animals (a German team once hit a turkey vulture at 150mph, which nearly killed the navigator).
+The Carrera covered some 2,000 miles of unpaved and unimproved roads, cliff faces with no guard rail, winding through dusty and remote towns.
+The route had so many turns that memorizing them was impossible; the driver and navigator relied on reflexes to make their turns at top speed.
+Often the reflexes failed: rocketing off the road and into a ravine was probably the most common way to lose the race, and a close second was an unexpected encounter with livestock or live animals (a German team once hit a turkey vulture at 150mph, which nearly killed the navigator).
 Hill gave up on the Carrera after rolling his car into a gully only to discover that locals had removed signage heading into the turn just to watch the crashes.
 With the car destroyed, Hill and his navigator spent the next several hours flagging down other racers to warn them.

 From the Carrera, Hill moved to the famous Le Mans, which he won in 1958 after driving through the night in a blinding rainstorm.
 He subsequently joined the Ferrari team, but his precision driving clashed with Enzo Ferrari’s preference for fast and risky.
 So Hill was kept off the F1 team for years, while driving primarily in endurance races, where his precision was seen as most beneficial.

-Hill’s Ferrari teammate and primary rival in the 1961 season was the German, Count Wolfgang von Trips (actual name, actual German count). von Trips was Hill’s opposite as a driver: always testing the razor’s edge between control and…not.
-He suffered from undiagnosed diabetes, and often raced with a sandwich or other snack strapped to his person; without eating for several hours he would become so weak that he was barely able to engage the clutch.*
+Hill’s Ferrari teammate and primary rival in the 1961 season was the German, Count Wolfgang von Trips—actual name, actual German count. von Trips was Hill’s opposite as a driver: always riding the fine line between control and not, between traction and not, between staying on the course and not.
+He also suffered from undiagnosed diabetes and often raced while eating a sandwich so that his blood sugar did not drop too low.*

-The thing about von Trips—besides that he had an awesome name and was German royalty—is that his style made him simultaneously a very good and very bad driver.
-If Hill’s plan was to go through every turn at 90% of peak efficiency with little variation, von Trips was willing to suffer the occasional crash or slow turn in an effort to take every corner at 100%.
-He always pushed that limit, always made every turn a gamble.
-And like a blackjack player, he was unbeatable when he caught a good run.
-When he caught a bad run, he was liable to eat shit right off the track on the first lap.
-His reputation was mostly for wiping out mid-race, and by 1961 he’d already suffered multiple serious crashes and injuries.
+The thing about von Trips—besides that he had an awesome name and was German royalty—is that his style made him simultaneously very good and very bad.
+If Hill’s approach was to take every turn at 90% of peak efficiency, von Trips was willing to suffer the occasional mistake or crash while trying to take every corner at top speed.
+Every turn was a gamble.
+Like a blackjack player, he was unbeatable when on a good run, but liable to eat shit right off the track on the first lap on a bad run.
+His reputation in 1961 was mostly for wiping out mid-race; he’d already been through multiple serious crashes and injuries.

 The third driver in the hunt for the F1 title in 1961 was the legendary British racer Stirling Moss.
-Moss was unfortunately hindered by two things: his own aggressiveness, and an outdated, mechanically unsound car.
+Moss’s hunt for the title was hindered by two things: his own aggressiveness, and a mechanically unsound car.
 Knowing that Moss liked to get out to an early lead, some teams would assign a driver to tailgate him and force him to drive flat-out, hoping to make his delicate car break down.
-In 1957, this tactic was so effective that Moss, who won four races but didn’t finish many others, lost the title to a drive who’d won just once.
+In 1957, this tactic was so effective that Moss, who won four races but didn’t finish many others, lost the title to a driver who’d won just once.
 Even in 1961, his car still caused him to drop out far too frequently, and though he won twice, he couldn’t keep pace with the Ferraris.